 - 1. Home occupations shall only be owned and operated by a full-time resident of the dwelling. - 2.
 Visibility.
 There shall be no physical evidence of the home occupation from other properties or the public right-of-way aside from parking and customer visitation. - 3.
 Location.
 Home occupation operations must be conducted entirely within a principal dwelling, attached accessory building, detached accessory building, or combination of these buildings.
 However, home occupations shall not be conducted within accessory dwelling units. - 4.
 Occupant Employment.
 Any occupant of the principal dwelling may be employed by the home occupation. - 5.
 Visitation.
 Visitation of the site by clients, customers, or students shall be by appointment only. - 6.
 Parking.
-Employees and visitors may park in the driveway of there is sufficient space to accommodate extra vehicles without a formal parking lot.
+Employees and visitors may park in the driveway if there is sufficient space to accommodate extra vehicles without a formal parking lot.
+There shall be no on-street parking.